The Great British Bike-Off FAQs: Why don’t cyclists …?

 Why can’t we all just get along?

-One Facebook comment that stood out among the insult-slinging and blame game from both sides was this one.
+One recent Facebook comment on our wall that has stood out among the insult-slinging and blame game was this one.
 Let’s all be more Tim.